-At June 30, 2018, the District had no outstanding amount of contributions to the pension plans required for the year ended June 30, 2018.
+As of June 30, 2019, the District had no outstanding required contributions to the pension plans.

 7. POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB)

 General Information about the OPEB Plan

 Plan description.
 The plan is a single-employer defined benefit plan.
 The plan provides other postemployment benefits for eligible certificated, classified, and management employees of the District.
 The authority to establish and amend the benefit terms and financing requirements are governed by collective bargaining agreements with plan members.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.
 The Plan does not issue financial statements.